 Application protocols like America Online, Skype, and Tencent QQ fall into either the Instant Messaging or Uncategorized Websense Web site category.
-You can use the SSL category bypass settings in the Websense Web Security Manager to allow these protocols to bypass proxy inspection and establish a network connection.
+You can use the SSL category bypass settings in TRITON - Web Security (the Web security manager) to allow these protocols to bypass proxy inspection and establish a network connection.

-On the Web Security Manager Settings tab:
+On the TRITON - Web Security Settings tab:

 - 1. Select SSL Decryption Bypass. - 2.
-Click the Instant Messaging or Uncategorized category check box, depending on the protocol you wish to bypass. - 3.
+Click the Instant Messaging and/or Uncategorized category check box, depending on the protocol you want to bypass. - 3.
 Click the arrow to the right of the category tree to enter the selected category into the Categories selected for SSL decryption bypass box.